Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Ask them to describe how having all of the parts of a story compares to following a recipe.

-- Have them identify elements of a story and examples of each.
+- Have students identify elements of a story and share details from the story that refers to each element.